vita-epfl/Stable-Video-Infinity/README.md

 **📧 Contact**: [wuyang.li@epfl.ch](mailto:wuyang.li@epfl.ch)

+### Important Note for ComfyUI Users

+We just identified major issues in the third-party ComfyUI workflow implementation (the incompatibility between LoRA and quantized models, padding and motion frame), leading to the total failure of SVI ([Issue #7](https://github.com/vita-epfl/Stable-Video-Infinity/issues/7) and [Issue #10](https://github.com/vita-epfl/Stable-Video-Infinity/issues/10)).
+We've contacted the ComfyUI team.
+We are working on fixing them — please stay tuned.
+Thank you for your understanding!
+Moer details are [here](https://github.com/kijai/ComfyUI-WanVideoWrapper/issues/1519).

+**If possible, please use our inference script in this repo at first.** We will update the fixed ComfyUI as soon as possible.
+Thank you so much.

 ## 🔥 News

 [10-23-2025] The preview of Wan 2.2-5B-SVI (small-gpu friendly) and some tips for custom SVI implementation: See [DevLog](docs/DevLog.md)!